 Nature friendly farming

-Low Sizergh is a nature-friendly farm and we have recently joined the Nature Friendly Farming Network, which brings together farmers who champion a way of farming that’s both sustainable and good for nature.
+Low Sizergh is a nature-friendly farm, certified as organic by The Soil Association.
+Farmer Richard Park undertook training in holistic management and is a member of the Nature Friendly Farming Network , which brings together farmers who champion a way of farming that’s both sustainable and good for nature.
 Our countryside should be productive and bursting with wildlife and that’s something we are proud to be part of.
-Farmer Richard is also working with 3LM, the Savory Institute Hub here in the UK to develop holistic farming practices.
-Along with the organic reconversion, all of these natural farming approaches are woven together to help the land that we care for to thrive.
-Below, Richard lays out the current issues that he is addressing through natural farming practice…
+Below, Richard lays out the issues that he is addressing through natural farming practice…

 We’ve long been part of stewardship farming schemes, which encouraged nature round the edges of our land and we have been successful with our hedges, walls, coppices and pond – all of which provide fantastic natural habitats.
 But nature doesn’t fit our human desire for zones and areas (“nature doesn’t do monocultures”) so the success is self-limiting.